Welcome to my website. I hope you find it interesting and useful. Please feel free to email me with any comments or queries.

 I studied French and German at University of Aberdeen from 1994 to 1999.
 I researched two dissertations – one on Universal Grammar and Second Language Acquisiton and the other on the role of the French Communist Party between 1939 and 1941.
 I took introductory classes on syntax and phonology.
 My studies included a year working in Austria as a language assistant and 6 months studying at Université de Picardie Jules Verne, Amiens, France.

 I am originally from Templepatrick, Northern Ireland.
 I am married to Brian, who is a computer programmer.
 He has kindly helped me with the layout of this website so it looks nice but he hasn’t helped me with the content so all the mistakes are mine!
-In my free time I enjoy going to the cinema, reading, knitting, crochet, photography, scrap-booking and card-making.
+In my free time I enjoy going to the cinema, reading, knitting, crochet, sewing, photography, scrap-booking and card-making.